kronosta/clc-intercal/README.md

 This works in both WSL and Linux on a virtual machine.

-# No character limit version
+# 32-bit character limit version
 CLC-INTERCAL unfortunately has a built-in, human-reachable limit of 65535 characters in a program.
-After toiling away for two days, I have the no character limit version.
+After toiling away for two days, I have the a version which changes that to about 4 billion.
 It doesn't work as a tar file because the default .io files aren't sufficient to compile programs.

 ## How to install
 - Install CLC-INTERCAL 1.-94.-2.3.